Sheyenne Allen

-Sheyenne Deborah Antoinette Allen (born April 26, 2001) is an American professional soccer player who plays as a defender for Fort Lauderdale United FC of the USL Super League.
-She played college soccer for the Brown Bears and previously played for Clube de Albergaria of the Campeonato Nacional Feminino.
+Sheyenne Deborah Antoinette Allen (born April 26, 2001) is an American professional soccer player who plays as a defender for Northern Super League club Halifax Tides FC.
+She played college soccer for the Brown Bears before starting her professional career with Portuguese side Clube de Albergaria and USL Super League club Fort Lauderdale United FC.

 Early life

 Allen grew up in Bear, Delaware.
 She attended Cab Calloway School of the Arts and was a four-year class president.
 She started off playing for the CCSA Varsity soccer team as an eighth grader and amassed 92 goals across her five seasons on the team.
 Allen was also a kicker on the school's football team and dabbled in track and field.
 She played club soccer for Delaware Rush and was a member of Delaware's Olympic Development Program.

 College career

 Allen matriculated at Brown University and started playing with the school's soccer team in 2019.
 As a freshman, Allen played in 15 games and helped the Brown Bears win an Ivy League title and qualify for the NCAA tournament for the first time since 1994.
 Allen and the Bears won the conference title the following year as well.
 As time passed, Allen rose up the ranks of the squad and eventually became a team captain for Brown.
 She had an explosive start to 2023, scoring two goals in Brown's opening match and subsequently being named the Ivy League Offensive player of the Week.
 At the end of her final season, Allen was named to the All-Ivy second team; she had previously been an honorable mention the year before.
 She finished her time at Brown having played in 58 matches and scored 5 goals.